 The South Carolina Wind and Hail Underwriting Association (Wind Pool) insures properties where the homeowner has not been able to find coverage elsewhere for windstorm and hail damage from any type of windstorm.
 The Wind Pool operates in certain coastal areas of the state.

 How do I get homeowners insurance in South Carolina?

-Getting homeowners insurance in South Carolina is simple.
-Whether you get a quote online, through the phone or in-person, you’ll have to submit some basic personal information, including your age, gender, marital status and income.
-The lender will most likely run a credit check before they give you a quote.
-You’ll also have to provide information about your home, like when it was built, where it’s located, any safety features it has, the building materials and any recent improvements.
+Getting homeowners insurance in South Carolina is generally simple.
+Whether you get a quote online, over the phone or in person through an agent, you will have to submit some basic personal information, including your age, gender and marital status.
+You will also have to provide information about your home, like when it was built, where it is located, any safety features it has, the building materials and any recent improvements.

 How can I save money on my homeowners insurance?

-Although homeowners insurance can be costly, there are a variety of ways that you can save on your annual premium.
-First, find discounts you are eligible for.
+Although homeowners insurance can be costly, there are a variety of ways that you can save on your premium.
+First, consider finding discounts you are eligible for.
 Many of the best home insurance companies in South Carolina offer discounts for customers that pay their premium in full, enroll in paperless billing, install home safety features, bundle their policies and are claims-free for a certain number of years.
-You can also work on improving your credit score, or consider raising your deductible to save money.
+You can also work on improving your credit standing or consider raising your deductible to save money.

 When can a company cancel my homeowners insurance policy?